Stivooo/mimicry-js/README.md

 ### `unique`

 Mimicry-js offers another one way to generate unique values.
-The `unique` function returns a single value from the provided set once.
+The `unique` function returns a single unique value from the provided set once on each call.

 ```ts
 import {build, unique} from 'mimicry-js';